Document Management Blog

 How would you feel if your first day at work looked like this?

-You arrived at work and it became immediately obvious that there was no employee onboarding plan.
-The first impression is key to how new staff members acclimatise to their new role.
+You arrived at work and it became immediately obvious that there was no plan or process for you to be onboarded in a professional way.
+The first impression is key to how new staff members acclimatize to their new role.
+They should feel welcome and of value and most importantly that the business was ready for their arrival.

 How can you become a leading rather than a lagging organisation when it comes to maximising the value of your new employees?